 To find out more about combining travelling and volunteering, check out the following sites:

-Although Costa Rica is one of the most stable countries in Latin America (it doesn’t have armed forces) with a comparatively decent standard of living for which it’s dubbed the “Switzerland of Central America”, it still needs some help.
+- it doesn’t have armed forces) with a comparatively decent standard of living for which it’s dubbed the “Switzerland of Central America”, it still needs some help.
 You can contribute by teaching impoverished kids English, assisting their teachers in the classroom, and offering extra support.

 The cherry on top of this great opportunity is that you’re going to be situated in the coastal region of Costa Rica, which means that you’ll have access to breathtaking beaches and coastal rainforests brimming with wildlife.
 The price is $1820 for 3 weeks, which isn’t exactly cheap, especially when we take airfares into consideration, but you can resort to some of the above-mentioned funding methods.
 As for requirements, you obviously must love kids and have a basic level of Spanish. (govoluntouring.com)